 But is their arable land fixable?
 China’s limited environmental regulations combined with an aggressive move to middle-class urbanization has polluted both the soil and water, creating major strains on-farm resources.
 Not to mention toxic human waste, agricultural and industrial chemicals can be found everywhere in the soil.
 The story is grim.

 About 80% of food grown in China is produced by 250 million smallholder farmers, many of whom work very hard, albeit with limited machinery.
-So they struggle to grow their crops on a large scale like the U.S. and Brazil, as their yields are only 60% of full capacity.
+So they struggle to grow their crops on a large scale like the U.S. and Brazil, as some of their yields are only 60% of full capacity.

 An academician of the Chinese Academy of Engineering said, “In terms of typical agricultural machinery such as tractors and harvesters, there is a gap of more than 30 years between us and foreign countries.”